vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

   and exposed to the first-phase ranking expression.
 * *&wand.hits=x* sets the targetNumber of hits that should be retrieved by the sparse wand retriever and exposed to the first-phase ranking expression.
-* *$rerank-count=x* sets the number of hits which are re-ranked by the expression in the *second-phase* expression in the ranking profile.
+* *&rerank-count=x* sets the number of hits which are re-ranked by the expression in the *second-phase* expression in the ranking profile.
+This parameter has large impact on serving performance for the cross-encoder methods.

 ## Shutdown and remove the Docker container: